RH8888/valhallabot/README.md

 The API becomes available at `http://<host>:<FLASK_PORT>/api/v1/health` once `valhalla-app` is healthy and the dashboard is served from `http://<host>:<DASHBOARD_PORT><DASHBOARD_BASE_URL>` when `valhalla-dashboard` is running.
+The dashboard image is built locally from the repository's [`dashboard/`](./dashboard) sources when `docker compose up -d --build` runs, so no external registry download is required.
 The `setup.sh` script writes both `docker-compose.yml` and `podman-compose.yml` into `/app`, so switching runtimes does not require reconfiguring environment variables.
 The Telegram bot connects automatically using the `BOT_TOKEN` you supplied during setup.